 B. Central High School (1911), 1015 South Jennings Avenue

-In 1911 the replacement building for Fort Worth High School was completed.
+In 1911 the replacement building for Fort Worth High School was completed on Jennings Avenue.

 These are the cornerstones of the Jennings Avenue building.
 Note that they do not include the name of the school.

-For years the top of the building over the entrance was covered by a “Homes of Parker Commons” banner.
+For years the top of the building over the entrance—where the name of the building traditionally is engraved—was obscured by a “Homes of Parker Commons” banner.

 But then one day in 2019 the banner was gone!
 Indeed “Fort Worth High School” is engraved in stone above the Jennings Street entrance.